The Robots

-"The Robots" ("Die Roboter") is a single by German electronic-music group Kraftwerk, which was released in 1978.
+"The Robots" ("Die Roboter") is a single by German electronic group Kraftwerk, which was released in 1978.
 The single and its B-side, "Spacelab", both appeared on the band's seventh album, The Man-Machine (1978).
 However, the songs as they appear on the single were edited into shorter versions.
+It charted at number 25 in West Germany, number 39 on the US Billboard Dance Club Songs chart, and number 23 in Austria.

 Composition

 Lyrically, the song discusses the role of robots as subservient workers to humans.
 The Russian lines "Я твой слуга / Я твой работник" (Ya tvoy sluga / Ya tvoy rabotnik, "I am your servant / I am your worker") (also on the rear sleeve of the album) during the intro and again during its repetition at the bridge are spoken in a pitched down voice, the main lyrics ("We're charging our batteries and now we're full of energy...") are "sung" through a vocoder; the line references the Slavic origins of the word 'robot'.

 The song's refrain became a major identifying symbol for the band, and has been frequently referenced: Wolfgang Flür, a member of Kraftwerk at the time of the single's release, later wrote the book "Kraftwerk: ich war ein Roboter" (Kraftwerk: I Was a Robot in English).
 The lyrics were also referenced in the title of a BBC Radio 4 documentary Kraftwerk: We Are the Robots, broadcast for the first time on Thursday, 22 November 2007.